 Identify the next chemistry topic or session you will be teaching.
 Tell us below what this is and how confident you are feeling about delivering it.

-Becoming a little more familiar with some of the terminology used to describe chemistry in the primary science curriculum, is one of the first stages of identifying where to develop your subject knowledge.
 In the next step, you’ll take a quiz which is to help you assess your current level of understanding.
-See this as a formative activity, and hopefully by the end of this course, you can return to the quiz again and have another go with more confidence.
+See this as a formative activity, and hopefully by the end of this course, you can return to the quiz again and have another go with confidence.

 © STEM Learning